 Alex Joined the organisation in 2018 having returned to Guernsey after working within a Primary care service offering psychological therapies within the NHS.
 Alex is a BABCP accredited Cognitive Behavioural Therapist with 10 years’ experience working in the field.
 In addition to her CBT training, she has completed a supervision qualification with the Oxford Cognitive Therapy Centre, has training in relationship therapy with the Tavistock and has experience of working within forensic psychology.
 She was born and brought up in Guernsey, leaving the Island in 2005 and again in 2010 to gain her qualifications before returning to the Island in early 2018.

 Mandy joined the organisation in 2015 as a volunteer and was integral in the development of work and services for affected family members.
-Mandy is the co-developer of the program for affected family members and the core program facilitator.
-Mandy is a qualified integrative counsellor and is a member of the British Association of counsellors and psychotherapists.
+Mandy is the co-developer of the programme for affected family members and the programme facilitator.
+Mandy is a qualified integrative counsellor and is a member of the British Association of Counsellors and Psychotherapists.
 When she doesn’t have her head stuck in a text book she enjoys spending time with her family and attending swim meets with her children.